How to Increase GMV for your eCommerce brand, without increasing your ad spends: 8 Proven Strategies

 It helps founders understand demand strength, category traction, and whether customers are actually buying at scale.

-Tracking Gross Merchandise Value month-on-month or year-on-year reveals whether growth is real and consistent.
-It helps separate temporary revenue spikes from sustained increases in customer demand and order volume.
+When you track GMV on a month-to-month basis or year-to-year, you can see whether your growth is real and consistent over time.
+It also helps separate temporary surges in revenue from sustained increases in customer demand and order volume.

 Gross Merchandise Value (GMV) vs Revenue: Understanding the Difference